February 10th...”WHEN IT CAME TO BIG PROJECTS ON YOUR FARM, HOW DID YOUR FATHER MAKE THE BEST USE OF DOLLARS OR

 Our beloved, hardworking parents came from what is often called “The Greatest Generation”.
 They were hardened by “The Great Depression” lean times of the 1930’s with it’s economic severity and then, as the global conflict of war came upon the scene, had to sacrifice for our soldiers, sailors and Marines during World War II.
 That mind set of “use it up, wear it out, make it do, or do without” was a staple of how they lived out the rest of their lives; especially when it came to “stretching the dollar” to make our farm as successful as they could.

 Being just a youngster, in those days of the mid 1960’s, I wasn’t keenly aware and questioned why Dad would even want to take on the task of building a new, two car garage and shop structure.
-I can only assume that reason #1 may have been to escape the rigors of scraping ice and snow from our car and truck each Winter whenever he’d want to go someplace.
+I can only assume that a likely Reason #1 was, that he may have wanted to escape the rigors of scraping ice and snow from our car and truck each Winter whenever he’d want to go someplace.
 Reason #2, in my personal opinion, could have been that Dad wanted a shop with extra space to be able to pull in large welding and/or repair projects there on the farm.
 His original shop building was pretty small, with just enough room to house his large array of tools, welders, acetylene torches, etc..
 As a resort, Dad had to do most of his repair work on large items while exposed to the outdoor elements.